How to move a WordPress site to a new domain?

 The premium version of Updraft includes a lot of additional automation tools, including a migration service that allows you to create complete backup copy of your WordPress.
 Import it to any hosting or domain of your choosing, and migrate the website without a hiccup.

-It is a popular migration plug-in with powerful features that support many operating systems and PHP versions.
-What makes this one stand out is that it’s completely free and yet it offers most of the features needed for smooth and seamless execution of WordPress website migration process.
+It is a popular WordPress migration plug-in with powerful features that support many operating systems and PHP versions.
+What makes this one stand out is that it’s completely free and yet it offers most of the features needed for smooth and seamless execution of WordPress site migration process and moving WordPress sites.
 The plugin has been tested at all major Linux distributions and both Windows and MacOS ecosystems.
 Current version of this plugin has over 3 million active users.

 To read more about other WordPress plugins click here.